Southwest Exteriors

 Polyvinyl chloride material, that can be rigid or flexible, that is used in window frames.

-Window and Door Styles
+Popular Window & Door Styles Explained

 • Single Slider Door